gitfrosh/100-days-of-code/r1-log.md

   - wrk2

-R1D82 #100DaysOfCode : A new week and a ton of things to learn about: cdn services like @Cloudflare , caching, load balancing and reverse proxy configs.
+R1D82 #100DaysOfCode : A new week and a ton of things to learn about: cdn services like @Cloudflare, caching, load balancing and reverse proxy configs.
 I finally finished this superawesome @udemy course by @AndreiNeagoie

+### R1D83

+R1D83 #100DaysOfCode: Maybe I'm late discovering this but "30 seconds of code" is a great resource for #javascript developers with hundreds of snippets that can be of use in a wide range of situations.💡

+### R1D84

+OMG.
+Finally a tool for really lazy developers (like me): Generate a superpretty README file in just seconds: https://github.com/kefranabg/readme-md-generator … #coding #webdev #webdesign

+### R1D85

+R1D85 #100DaysOfCode: This was fun!
+I finished the friendly fem tech bot that retweets topics with hashtags like #girlswhocode #womenintech, and others.
+Follow @femtech_ for news from the community.
+I wrote a tutorial for the Twitter bot: https://rike.dev/2019/06/26/how-to-build-a-twitter-bot-with-node-js-fast

+### R1D86